Dynamic Curing and Network Design in SIS Epidemic Processes: Acknowledgement

 \section{Acknowledgement}

-The first author is supported in part by the Fundamental Research Funds for the Central Universities, under grant Sichuan University YJ202285.
+The first author is supported in part by the National Natural Science Fundation of China under grant 62303338 and in part by the Fundamental Research Funds for the Central Universities, under grant Sichuan University YJ202285.
 The second author is supported in part by the National Science Foundation under grants CCF-1955351 and CCF-1934931.
 The third author is supported in part by the Microsoft Corporation and in part by the National Science Foundation under grants NFS-CNS-2028738 and NFS-ECCS-2032258.
 The fourth author is supported in part by Knut and Alice Wallenberg Foundation and by the Swedish Research Council.